Immunogenic cell death: Parthanatos

-Parathanatos is also a regulated form of cell demise with necrotic morphology.
+Parthanatos is also a regulated form of cell demise with necrotic morphology.
 It is induced under a variety of stressing conditions, but most importantly as a result of long-term alkylating DNA damage, oxidative stress, hypoxia, hypoglycemia and inflammatory environment.
 This cell death is initiated by the DNA damage response components, mainly poly(ADP-ribose) polymerase 1(PARP1).
 PARP1 hyperactivation leads to ATP depletion, redox and bioenergetic collapse as well as accumulation of poly(ADPribose) polymers and poly(ADP-ribosyl)ated proteins, which bind to apoptosis inducing factor mitochondria associated 1 (AIF).
 The outcome is membrane potential dissipation and mitochondrial outer membrane permeabilization.
 Chromatin condensation and fragmentation by AIF is characteristic of parthanatos.
 Interconnection of the prathanotic process with some members of the necroptotic apparatus has been proposed, as RIPK3 stimulates PARP1 activity.

 This type of cell death has been linked to some pathologies, such as some cardiovascular and renal disorders, diabetes, cerebral ischemia, and neurodegeneration.